 - Age

 - Gender

 - Ethnicity

 - Sexual orientation

-- Contact details
+- Contact details (optional)

-- Additionally, it will involve discussions about previous experiences with HIV and STI testing, the role of HIV self-tests, the use of vending machines and experience using the machine.
+- Additionally, there will be some questions about your previous HIV and STI testing history and questions about your experience of using the vending machine.

-Recordings and transcripts will be anonymised by allocating a number to each participant in order to track their responses.
 Data will be exported for analysis in a password protected file and laptop that only the research team will have access to.
 People will use this information to do the research or to check your records to make sure that the research is being done properly.
 People who do not need to know who you are will not be able to see your contact details.
 We will keep all information about you safe and secure.
 Once we have finished the study, we will keep some of the data so we can check the results.
 Personal data will be held for a maximum of six months and research data will be kept for ten years.
 Data will be shared with sponsor representatives who may see it in identifiable forms for data monitoring purposes.
 We will deposit anonymous questionnaire data and interview transcripts in the University of Bristol Data Repository where it will be made available to other researchers.
 All requests for access to the data will be assessed by the University of Bristol Data Access Committee to review whether they are authentic research requests.